 The polyphenols in these herbs act like antioxidants, helping break down the sulfur compounds in your mouth.
 Hungry for garlic?
 Combine it with parsley or basil to keep the smell from lingering long after dinner is over.

 This age-old beverage contains catechin, a natural antioxidant.
-The catechin can help fight the bacteria in your mouth that are causing bad breath in the first place!
+The catechin in green tea can help fight the bacteria in your mouth that are causing bad breath in the first place.

 Chewing sugarless gum loosens both food and dead cells from your teeth, which are what your mouth bacteria need to create bad breath.
 Without anything to digest, you’re in the clear.
 Look for gum sweetened with xylitol, a healthy sugar alternative that naturally inhibits mouth bacteria.